by Stacy Blakenship, MSW, LCSW

 - Use technology to help with connecting.
 Use reminders to help you remember to schedule a time to do the things that are important for your wellness.
 I have reminders for things such as mindfulness, taking the time to move and stretch, gratitude practice, healthy sleep times and making dates with friends.

 - Find apps that help with reducing the impact of symptoms on your life.
 Apps are a great way to help you understand and manage a diagnosis.
 Some of the ones I often suggest to people include:

 - Dialexis DBT

 Apps are endless, so explore!
 The great thing about apps is you can keep the ones you like and ditch the ones that don’t work.

 As a DBT therapist, I understand the importance of balance in life, and this includes technology as well.
 Use technology moderation, and it can work wonders, but too much or too little can leave us tilted.
 I wish you a happy technology partnership!
-If you are feeling anxious or stressed and need someone to talk to, Pasadena Villa Outpatient – Raleigh and Pasadena Villa Outpatient – Charlotte can help.
+If you are feeling anxious or stressed and need someone to talk to, Pasadena Villa Outpatient can help.
 Call us or complete our contact form to help with the next steps of treatment.
-Pasadena Villa Network of Psychiatric Services currently offers treatment at two residential locations in both Orlando, Florida and Knoxville, Tennessee, and outpatient services in Raleigh, North Carolina and Charlotte, North Carolina.
+Pasadena Villa Network of Psychiatric Services currently offers treatment at two residential locations in both Orlando, Florida and Knoxville, Tennessee, and outpatient services in Raleigh, Charlotte and Greensboro, North Carolina, and McLean, Virginia.